This is a list of submitted names in which an editor of the name is

 Andi m & f BugineseFrom an 18th-century hereditary title that was coined by Dutch colonists to refer to Buginese aristocrats and academics.
 It is not generally used as a name itself.

-Andika m IndonesianFrom a pre-Islamic title or honorific meaning "king, ruler, lord".
+Andika m IndonesianFrom a pre-Islamic honorific title for a king or ruler, derived from Javanese

 Anel f KazakhDerived from Kazakh ән